-[Heading amended by No. 19 of 2010 s.
+[Heading amended: No. 19 of 2010 s.
 4.]

 SUPPLEMENTARY AGREEMENT

 THIS AGREEMENT made this 14th day of September 1987 BETWEEN:

 THE HONOURABLE PAMELA ANNE BEGGS J.P.
 M.L.A. the Minister of the Crown for the time being charged with the administration of the Control Act acting for and on behalf of the State of Western Australia and its instrumentalities from time to time (“the State”) of the first part;